yuanz03/tp/docs/UserGuide.md

 **Tips:**
 * Use this command before match day to quickly see who's unavailable.
 * Combine with team information in the player cards to see which teams are affected by injuries.
-* This shows all players with any injury status (not "FIT").
+* This shows all players with any injury status other than "FIT".
 </box>

 <box type="info" seamless>